EvaMartinuzzi/VailInterview/README.md

 7. To run the unit tests, install Jest ```npm install --save-dev jest```, and run the tests ```npx jest rotateArray.test.js```

 ## The Solution
 I chose to use a reverse algorithm to shift the elements left.
-The solution is in the rotateArray.js file, but I have also set this repo up to be usable through the console.
+Before performing any actions though, I check for edge cases.
+This includes throwing an error for negative position movement and checking if the array is empty or if positions to move is 0.
+The solution is in the rotateArray.js file, but I have also set this repo up to be usable through the console (see step 6 in The Setup section above).